North Carolina A&T Aggies football: Mascot

 "Aggie", sometimes referred to as the Aggie Dawg (or Aggie Dog), and his female counterpart "Aggietha" (pronounced Agatha) represent the Aggies as the official A&T mascots.

 The two can be seen on the sideline of football games at Aggie Stadium.
 Although, the physical representation of the athletic teams is a bulldog, the term "Aggie" has a historical connection to the university.
 The term "Aggie" has long been used to refer to students who attend agricultural schools.
 Hence the reason the university adopted the nickname "Aggies" when the school was founded in 1891.

 Traditions

 At the conclusion of all home games, and away games in which the marching band travels, the coaches, players, cheerleaders, and student section gather near the marching band to sing, the school song, Dear A&T. Another A&T football tradition is the Student section.
 The Aggie Livewires, have been the "official cheering section" of the Aggies since their inception in 1995.
 The Livewires are known for starting cheers, spreading spirit at athletic events, and their involvement on campus and the community at large.
 The student organization occupies section R in the West grandstand of Aggie Stadium, next to the band.

 Rivalries

 The Aggie's chief rival is its in-state, and former MEAC competitor, North Carolina Central University.
-While its rivalry with North Carolina Central University is its most renowned and intense, North Carolina A&T has a historic rivalry with Winston-Salem State University, and to a lesser degree with South Carolina State University.
+North Carolina A&T also has a historic rivalry with Winston-Salem State University, and to a lesser degree with South Carolina State University.